loreanvictor/techblog/posts/yaff/part1.md

 Quite simple, isn't it?

-This simple process is not just potentially much faster (less calculations) it is, as a result of it simple nature, much more stable and flexible.
+This simple process is not just potentially much faster (less calculations), it is also much more stable and flexible due to its inherent simplicity.
 There is no virtual DOM, and the component is rendered exactly once, so you can easily mess with all parts of the DOM without breaking anything, which in turn brings high levels of integratibility for your components.